Introduction

 Self-directed Learning in Mathematics through Reading

 In a knowledge-based society, schools play an essential role to equip students with skills for reading to learn.
 Nurturing students to apply reading in learning Mathematics is important.
 It also paves ways for students’ self-directed learning.
-In order to broaden students’ knowledge of Mathematics, we provide students to read a variety of reading texts which are related to their subject learning.
+In order to broaden students’ knowledge of Mathematics, we encourage students to read a variety of reading texts which are related to their subject learning.
+Additionally, our dedicated math ambassadors play a vital role in introducing and recommending various mathematics storybooks to their peers, further fostering a love for mathematics.

 Learning beyond the Classroom